thomasfischl/ngx-groundhog/README.md

 TODO

 #### How to create a new component
 We are working right now on a schema that will do the step for creating a new component automatically.
+(See issue [#6](6))
 Util this Tool has been released use the following steps:
 1. Create a new directory in the `lib` folder named with your component's name
 2. Create the following files inside this folder
   - `public-api.ts`